 This tutorial will demonstrate how to use the Store Operation in a dataflow to overwrite an existing dataset.
-In order to harness the power of repeatability with Dataflows and Workflows, it is often more helpful to write the overwrite the contents of an existing dataset.
+In order to harness the power of repeatability with Dataflows and Workflows, it is often more helpful to overwrite the contents of an existing dataset.
 This allows you to preserve the id and atlas information associated with the dataset.
 This means that when you have a workflow that references a specific dataset, the dataset id number does not need to be continually updated through manual intervention.
 Dataflows can update the information in the datasets and then workflows can use the dataflows and updated datasets harmoniously.

 This tutorial will begin after the final step of Use Case 1.
 If you would like to review the process we have already completed, please visit this tutorial.